jasp-stats/jaspMachineLearning/inst/help/mlclassificationneuralnetwork.md

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.
-- Classification accuracy: Plots the number of nearest neighbors against the classification accuracy of the model.
+- Classification accuracy: Plots the average classification accuracy of the population of neural networks against the number of generations in the evoluationary optimization algorithm.
 Accuracy is assessed for the training (and validation) set.
 - ROC curves: Displays ROC curves for each class predicted against all other classes.
-- Andrews curves: Is a way to visualize structure in high-dimensional data.
+- Andrews curves: Visualizes structure in high-dimensional data.
 Lines that cluster are observations that are more alike.
 - Network structure: Creates a plot that visualizes the structure (nodes and edges) of the network.
-- Decision boundary matrix: Creates a *n* x *n* plot that visualizes how every observation would be classified if predicted through the current model.
+- Decision boundary matrix: Creates an *n* x *n* plot that visualizes how every observation would be classified if predicted through the current model.
 Boundaries between classes are visualized.
 Can only be made for numeric predictors.

 ### Data Split Preferences
 #### Holdout Test Data
-- Sample *x*% of all data: Choose a percentage to randomly sample from your data to derive prediction error.
+- Sample *x*% of all data: Choose a percentage (*x*%) to randomly sample from your data to derive prediction error.
 Generates an internal indicator variable that indicates whether the observation is included (1) or excluded (0) from the test set.
 - Add generated indicator to data: Add the generated test set indicator from the option above to your data set.
 Requires a column name.
 - Test set indicator: Use an indicator variable to select data for the test set.
 This indicator should be a column in your data that consists of only 0 (excluded from the test set) and 1 (included in the test set).
 The data will then be split into a training (and validation if requested) set (0), and a test set (1) according to your indicator.